segmentio/segment-docs/src/personas/activation.md

 ### Top Personas Destinations

 This list includes the most important Personas Destinations that we support today, and which we consider industry-standard tools that most businesses use for personalization and marketing.
+Please note that this list does not include warehouses.

 > info ""
 > Software changes quickly, and this list is subject to change.